 I just wanted a good looking website, to share my love of Florida and Disney.
 I thought “if I end up making a few bucks.
 GREAT!‘

-After a lot of trial and error, the growth has really come down to three key tips and tools I used and would recommend to anyone looking to have a successful blog.
+After a lot of trial and error, the growth has really come down to three key tips and tools I used and would recommend to anyone looking to start a successful blog.

 But, here’s the dealio— I am not a blogger about blogging.
-I am a blogger about Florida, Food and Family Fun.
+I am a blogger about Disney, Travel and Family Fun.

 In fact, if you get a pop-up on this page, it will probably be for either my free inspirational Disney quotes ( which are pretty cute, if I say so myself) or my travel planning template.